lamissmessaoudi/MintItTest/README.md

 ## login

-the First and last name should contain at least one letter and no numbers or special charachters.
+The firstname and lastname should contain at least one letter and no numbers or special characters.